RackHD/docs/docs/monorail/microkernel.rst

 The overlay files are CPIO archives with additional "user-space" programs added into them.
-The initramfs loads the base OS, and then overlays the CPIO archive, and the resulting image contains common Linux tooling and immediately loads and runs a NodeJS task-runner that is built and rendered on the fly to the microkernel to invoke commands on the remote machine as needed.
+The initramfs loads the base OS, and then overlays the CPIO archive, and the resulting image contains common Linux tooling and immediately loads and runs a Node.js task-runner that is built and rendered on the fly to the microkernel to invoke commands on the remote machine as needed.
 This process is embedded into the overlay itself, and relies on parameters passed into it through PXE using `/proc/commandline` and the kernel parameters.